If you landed on this post, I’m guessing you know the answer to this, so I’ll be quick.

 Creating a TVF

 I decided that for this scenario, we’d use a Table-Valued Function in the application’s database, referencing msdb.
-This fit the developer’s need best, since he could pass in the job name and get a result set back, all without needing an extra INSERT…EXEC.
+This fit the developer’s need best, since they could pass in the job name and get a result set back, all without needing an extra

 Because it’s a TVF, you can pass a value directly to it and get a result set back: